Optimal investment-consumption problem: post-retirement with minimum guarantee: Numerical Algorithm

-To apply the finite difference method in step (II), we consider the forward scheme for the time and the space first derivatives and the central difference scheme for the space second derivative.
-So, denoting $V(i,j)=V(t_i,z_j)$, the value function at the node $(t_i,z_j), \; 1\leq i\leq 781, 1\leq j\leq N+2$, the discretization of the PDE (\ref{maineq}) at the node $(t_i,z_j)$ that is inside the domain $\mathcal{C}^{\prime}$ is given by
+For the time and the space second derivative, the forward and the central difference schemes are employed, respectively.
+Moreover, at any node, we employ the forward (backward) scheme for the first space derivative when the function $\alpha$ is nonnegative (negative).
+Therefore, denoting $V(i,j)=V(t_i,z_j)$, $0\leq i\leq M, 0\leq j\leq N+1$, the discretization of Equation (\ref{maineq}) at any node $(t_i,z_j), 0\leq i\leq M-1, 1\leq j\leq N$, is given by

 in which